ThatOtherZach/Eventic/replit.md

 ## Recent Features

+### Simplified Image System (Updated January 2025)
+- **Single Upload**: Events now use only one image upload - the featured image
+- **Dual Purpose**: The featured image serves as both the event display image and ticket background
+- **Removed Complexity**: Eliminated separate ticket background upload to simplify user experience
+- **Automatic Application**: When a featured image is uploaded, it automatically applies to ticket designs

 ### Raffle System (Added January 2025)
 - **Optional Event Setting**: Raffle is an optional feature that can be enabled during event creation or editing
 - **One-Way Activation**: Once enabled, raffle cannot be disabled to ensure fairness and prevent manipulation